If you read my article about how cold laser therapy can help your dog, you know it can help dogs with:

 CHOKE! *Ahem* There is no way I could pay that much.
 Ever.

-I wanted a laser that used multiple wavelengths so I could treat different things over time.
+I wanted a laser that used multiple wavelengths so I could treat different conditions over time.

-I did finally decide on a laser and purchase one to use on Chester and Gretel at home.
+I did finally decide on a laser and purchased one to use on Chester and Gretel at home.